• Skip to primary navigation

 Each marinade takes less than 5 minutes to prepare using pantry staples you might already have on hand.
 Let your seitan or tofu marinate in the fridge for up to 4 days, or you can freeze them for later.

-Marinating time minimum15 mins
+Marinating time minimum 15 minutes mins

 Servings: 2 each marinade makes enough for 2 seitan tenders or 1 block of tofu